ezz-105/react-native-image-editor/README.md

 # Introduction

-`@ezz-alhashedi/react-native-image-editor` is a fork of the deprecated `react-native-photo-editor`.
+`alhashedi-react-native-image-editor` is a fork of the deprecated `react-native-photo-editor`.
 The original library had not been updated for a while and had several limitations, including inconsistent user interfaces between iOS and Android.

-Seeing the need for a more maintained and consistent library, I decided to fork `react-native-photo-editor` and create `@ezz-alhashedi/react-native-image-editor` with additional improvements including an enhanced send button, freestyle cropping with a black background, and a streamlined interface without the rotation bar.
+Seeing the need for a more maintained and consistent library, I decided to fork `react-native-photo-editor` and create `alhashedi-react-native-image-editor` with additional improvements including an enhanced send button, freestyle cropping with a black background, and a streamlined interface without the rotation bar.

 The main goals of this library are: